-When it comes to implementing regulatory technology (Regtech) software, financial institutions (FIs) share many barriers to these solutions’ smooth and functional deployment.
+When it comes to implementing regulatory technology (Regtech) software for AML compliance, financial institutions (FIs) share many barriers to these solutions’ smooth and functional deployment.
 In an oversight environment disrupted by the COVID-19 pandemic, the mass migration to mobile and online banking, and the dizzying rate of regulatory change, these obstacles have become a critical procurement and operational challenge for organizations.

 Regardless, given the post-COVID risk landscape cited above, along with regulators’ corresponding embrace of AI and high-dimensional big data (HDBD), next-generation Regtech solutions are essential for financial compliance operations in the 21st Century.

 According to a 2021 report authored by Thomson Reuters Regulatory Intelligence, 16% of some 720 firms surveyed globally had “implemented a Regtech solution, with a further 34% reporting that Regtech solutions were affecting the management of compliance.”

 But with the soaring growth of daily regulatory alerts faced by compliance organizations since 2008, punctuated by the cyber-enabled financial crime risks that skyrocketed during the pandemic (for instance, the occurrence of romance fraud), mass adoption of Regtech has become an inevitability for the financial industry.